yanjiulab/YJWiki/networking/mpls.md

 able to support.
 Its scalability and interoperability, along with the services and infrastructures you can

-run on top of it, like L3VPNs, made it a key tool to drive businesses and networks to a new horizon.
+run on top of it, made it a key tool to drive businesses and networks to a new horizon.